Colonel Blimp: Film

-During 1943 the team Powell and Pressburger wrote, produced, and directed a movie titled The Life and Death of Colonel Blimp (1943).
+In 1943, Michael Powell and Emeric Pressburger wrote, produced, and directed the motion picture The Life and Death of Colonel Blimp (1943).
 Filmed during wartime, the movie portrayed the life of an admirable British officer named Clive Candy.
-The story encouraged the audience to accept that although the officer was honorable, with time his opinions had become dated, and that winning a modern war required irregular means.
-The classic British movie featured Roger Livesey in the title role, Deborah Kerr, and Anton Walbrook.
+The story encouraged the audience to accept that although the officer was honorable, with time his opinions had become outdated, and that winning a modern war required irregular means.
+The British film featured Roger Livesey in the title role, Deborah Kerr, and Anton Walbrook.
 The "Blimp" character was not actually called "Blimp" other than in the title, nor did he die.